dennis-tra/originstamp-cli/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License